chrissng/byom/README.md

 # Bring your own maps

 A modern map stack so we can all work in a cave and not rely on anyone.
 - Singapore data: OSM planet extract, OpenAddresses with postal codes, GeoNames
 - Pelias geocoder (forwards and reverse geocoding, autocomplete)
 - TileServer GL vector and raster tile server (with custom dark and light styles)
 - Valhalla routing engine (turn-by-turn, matrix, isochrones)
 - OSRM routing engine (routing, nearest street segment, map-matching, round trip, etc.)
+- Maputnik visual style editor for Mapbox GL

 ## Build